Poland seeks European arrest warrant for ex-justice minister granted asylum in Hungary

 In a statement on X, U.S. Southern Command said U.S. military forces, acting in support of the Department of Homeland Security, apprehended the Motor Vessel Sagitta ‘without incident’.
 The command released unclassified footage showing the operation.

-SOUTHCOM said the tanker was operating in violation of Donald Trump’s quarantine on sanctioned vessels in the region, which is intended to ensure that only legally authorised oil exports leave Venezuela.
+SOUTHCOM said the tanker was operating in violation of President Donald Trump’s quarantine on sanctioned vessels in the region, which is intended to ensure that only legally authorised oil exports leave Venezuela.

 ‘The seizure of another tanker operating in defiance of the established quarantine demonstrates our resolve to ensure that the only oil leaving Venezuela is oil that is properly and lawfully exported,’ the command said.